 Your attitude and your approach to investing will have a significant impact on your long-term success as an investor.
-Without the right mindset, you’re likely to fall victim to one of the following five mistakes that I’ve seen so many other investors make.
+Without the right mindset, you’re likely to fall victim to one of the following five common mistakes made in investment management by so many investors.

 Many people think: “this is how much I earn, and this is how much equity I have, so this is how many properties I can buy.”